HackSocNotts/hacksocnotts.github.io/README.md

  * [Github Pages](https://pages.github.com)

 ## Contributing
 Contributions are welcome for both updating our Calendar and improving the website.
-However, please see the [Contributors Guide](./CONTRIBUTING.md) first.
+If you have any questions, please ask in the Discord.

 ## Run locally
 1. Clone the repository `git clone https://github.com/HackSocNotts/hacksocnotts.co.uk.git`